Bing is the sleeping giant of the SEO world.

 What we do know for sure is they are a much friendlier beast than Google.

 There are certainly no crazy black and white animal updates to deal with here!

-The Bing Index Quality team have published a few articles that are worth reading-
+The Bing Index Quality team have published a few articles on the Bing Webmaster blog that are worth reading-